mrjwei/portfolio/posts/carousel-with-jquery.md

 ## Conclusion & Challenges

 Well done!
-You've just built a fully functioinal carousel with jQuery!
+You've just built a cool, professional-level carousel with jQuery!
 You can now use it in your own projects.
 If you have any questions about this tutorial, feel free to contact me from [here](/contact).

 If you want to challenge yourself and take what we've built further, you can try the following.

-- Currently, when we click the prev or next button while carousel items are being animated, the current item and the next/previous one collides.
-This is not ideal in terms of user experience.
-Try to solve this.
+- Currently, when we click the prev or next button while carousel items are being animated, **the current item and the next/previous one race**.
+This is a bug and try and see if you can solve this.
-- Currently, clicking the indicators does not trigger the carousel to move.
+- Currently, **clicking the indicators does not trigger the carousel to move**.
 Try and make it work as expected.

-If you need help, ask Google.
 Good luck!